 In 1961, President John F. Kennedy said, “Our progress as a nation can be no swifter than our progress in education.”
 Education is vital to an informed society, a successful economy, and a secure nation.
-Improving science and math education throughout the country are necessary to preserve our capacity for innovation and discovery, and for ensuring U.S. economic strength and competitiveness in the international marketplace of the 21st century.
+Improving science and math education throughout the country are necessary to preserve our capacity for innovation and discovery, and for ensuring U.S. economic strength and competitiveness in the 21st century.

 More on Education